jonathanglasmeyer/bachelor/thesis/src/Main.md

 - $W_{worsened}(K) = \frac{|worsenedKW|}{|worsened|} = \frac{0}{1} = 0\%$
 - $E = KW_{improved}(K) - KW_{worsened}(K) = 100\%$

-These metrics are more accessible when we look at the HTML output from `compare-wer.py` as shown in figure \ref{viz-html-words}.
+These metrics are more accessible when we look at the HTML output from `compare-wer.py` as shown in Figure \ref{viz-html-words}.

 \begin{figure}[H]
 \label{viz-html-words}